To provide you with the best experience, cookies are used on this site. Find out more here.

 Beautifully situated at the top of the valley of Espedalen, Dalseter has a wonderful view of the valley and the mountains in Jotunheimen National Park

-3. The moose tower in Espedalen
+3. The moose observation tower

 A unique experience with overnight stay in the world’s only moose tower - "Elgtårnet".